MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment:**

+    - In this stage waiting for payment, the payment is prcessing in Finance Department, Once payment is Completed in Finance Department then it will moved to completed stage.

-    - In payment stage, After Vacation settlement payment is completed by the user in Finance Department, then request has been moved to **Completed** stage.
+    - After payment is completed in Finance Department, then this request has been moved to **Completed** stage.

-    - User can use to compare the Payment status of Vacation Settlement in between the payment in **[Vacation Settlement](#vacation-settlement)** and Payment Request in **Finance Department**.
+    - User can compare the Payment status of Vacation Settlement in between the **[Vacation Settlement](#vacation-settlement)** and  **Finance Department**.

-      Settlement payment have disbursed in Finace Department to Employee.
+      Payment have settled to Employee in Finace Department.

        - *In The action field is following to,*